 How to read this document

-This plan should be read in conjunction with the State Emergency Management Plan (SEMP).
+This plan should be read in conjunction with the State Emergency Management Plan.

 Plan preparation, approval and review

-This plan aligns with the SEMP and was prepared with regard to the Guidelines for Preparing State, Regional and Municipal Emergency Management Plans; and was endorsed by the State Crisis and Resilience Council (SCRC) on 12 August 2021.
-This plan was published and took effect on 1 September 2021.
+This plan aligns with the SEMP and was prepared in line with the Guidelines for Preparing State, Regional and Municipal Emergency Management Plans.
+It was endorsed by the State Crisis and Resilience Council (SCRC) on 11 August 2022.

 If you would like to receive this publication in a more accessible format, you can request it via our feedback form.